-For general KPI guidelines, we recommend the SMART approach (explanation below).
+For general KPI guidelines, we recommend the SMART approach:

 Identify the metric precisely so you know what you are tracking – don’t use general terms like ‘traffic.’
-More than that, be aware of the reason for tracking this metric and how you plan on using it; this will help ensure you target metrics in a meaningful way.
+More than that, be aware of the reason you are tracking this metric, and how you plan on using it; this will help ensure you target metrics in a meaningful way.

 Choose metrics that will allow you to make adjustments, pivot, and improve your site.
 For an insight to be actionable, it must give data that allows you to evaluate your ecommerce stores performance and identify areas that can be changed for the better.
 Ensure that the KPIs you select are metrics you can use and apply to your business in a meaningful way.